Communities

 • A site in the locked down mode, should provide easy access to an explanation of why the site is locked down (for instance, a link to an explanation page, in a banner).
 This page should explain that this specific site is locked down, but reassure the user that the other Codidact sites are still well alive.
 In addition, the user should perhaps be able to sign up for a notification in case the site ever reopens, as well as be linked to resources useful for flagging interest in having the community reopened.

-#1: Initial revision by user avatar Andreas from the dark caverns‭ · 2023-08-20T01:19:53Z (9 months ago)
+#1: Initial revision by user avatar Andreas witnessed the end of the world today‭ · 2023-08-20T01:19:53Z (about 1 year ago)

 A site may be effectively dead in terms of new valid contributions.
 That is unfortunate, and may reflect bad on the rest of the Codidact network.
 A user visiting Codidact for the first time, may be provided a bad first impression, if the Codidact site they visited, has been inactive for a while.
 In addition, potential answerers may be tempted to not revisit the site.
 Users unaware of the larger Codidact network, and the prosperity of the other sites, may be led to believe that Codidact is a lost cause, and that other sites are not worth visiting.